cli #

 fn print_help_for_command #

-fn print_help_for_command(help_cmd Command) !
+fn print_help_for_command(cmd Command) !

-print_help_for_command outputs the help message of help_cmd
+print_help_for_command outputs the help message of help_cmd.

 fn print_manpage_for_command #

-fn print_manpage_for_command(man_cmd Command) !
+fn print_manpage_for_command(cmd Command) !

-print_manpage_for_command prints the manpage for the command or subcommand in man_cmd
+print_manpage_for_command prints the manpage for the command or subcommand in man_cmd to stdout.

 fn ([]Flag) get_all_found #